MLModelCI/website/src/Benchmark/index.md

   order: 2
 ---

-# Benchmark
+# Benchmark AI Serving Pipeline

-Benchmarking the whole AI servig pipeline is an essential way to evaluate the system before going online.
+Benchmarking the whole AI model servig pipeline is an essential way to evaluate the system before going online.
 With the support of MLModelCI, we created InferBench, an automated benchmarking system for AI applications.

 ## System Workflow & Support